JoshMance/warehouse-optimiser/README.md

 # warehouse-optimiser
-Warehouse Optimiser is a web tool that helps improve the efficiency of your team's product picking by diagnosing useful adjustments to shelf layout and product location.
+Warehouse Optimiser is a web tool that helps improve the efficiency of your team's product picking by diagnosing useful adjustments to shelf and product locations.